 Fulminant liver failure: Following use of usnic acid for weight loss in one woman that eventually required liver transplantation (13).

 Anticoagulants: Theoretically, usnic acid may have additive effects with anticoagulant medications (14).
-Cytochrome P450 3A4 substrates: Usnic acid induces CYP3A4 and can affect the intracellular concentration of drugs metabolized by this enzyme (20)
+Cytochrome P450 3A4 substrates: In animal studies usnic acid induced CYP3A4, and may affect the intracellular concentration of drugs metabolized by this enzyme (20).
+Clinical relevance is unknown.

-In two case reports, usnic acid dramatically increased ALT, AST, ALK P, and total bilirubin levels, and also prolonged prothrombin time (14).
+In 2 case reports, usnic acid dramatically increased ALT, AST, ALK P, and total bilirubin levels, and also prolonged prothrombin time (14).